youxingz/mathjoker-bolg/posts/notes/computer-science/web/ssh.md

 ---
-title: Use SSH Public Key Authentication
+title: "Use SSH Public Key Authentication"
-date: 2022-09-15
+date: "2022-09-15"
 ---

 Without use any prompt password, `ssh` provides a beautiful way to run ssh command.